OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:48

-When Samlah died, Shaul of Rehoboth by the River became king in his place.
+Upon Samlah's death, Shaul from Rehoboth by the River succeeded him as king.

 ## 1 Chronicles 1:49